Since I live in Oklahoma, this Washington Post headline caught my attention:

 To a certain extent, this in-depth piece — produced by a Style section writer — does that, focusing on one lesbian couple's decision to marry and the reactions they receive from friends and family.

 A top newspaper reporter here in Oklahoma tweeted the link and called it a "great story."
 My reaction is more mixed.
 On the one hand, the Post does a pretty nice job of highlighting the emotional experience of the couple featured.
-On the other hand, the newspaper avoids any meaty exploration of religion, an obviously key factor at play in this state — and in this story — but one that the Post relegates to a cameo role.
+On the other hand, the newspaper avoids any meaningful exploration of religion, an obviously key factor at play in this state — and in this story — but one that the Post relegates to a cameo role.